-6.2 GPWS Manoeuvre Training
+5.2 GPWS Manoeuvre Training

-The pilot should demonstrate the knowledge required to respond correctly to GPWS cautions and warnings.
+The pilot should demonstrate the knowledge and skills required to respond correctly to GPWS cautions and warnings.
 This training should address the following topics:

-- 1) Response to Cautions - Objective: To verify that the pilot properly interprets and response to cautions. - Criteria: The pilot should demonstrate that he understands the need, without delay: - To initiate action required to correct the condition that has caused GPWS to issue the caution and to be prepared to respond to a warning if this should follow.
+(i) Response to Cautions

+Objective: To verify that the pilot properly interprets and responds to cautions.

+Criteria: The pilot should demonstrate that he/she understands the need, without delay:

-- If a warning does not follow the caution, to notify the controller of the new position, heading and/or altitude/flight level of the aircraft, and what the commander intends to do next. - The proper response to a caution might require the pilot: - o To reduce a rate of descent and/or to initiate a climb; - To regain an ILS glide path from below, or to inhibit a glide path signal if an ILS is not being flown; - To select more flap, or to inhibit a flap sensor if the landing is being conducted with the intent that the normal flap setting will not be used; - To select gear down; - To initiate a turn away from the terrain or obstacle ahead and towards an area free of such obstructions if a forward looking terrain display indicates this to be a good solution and the entire manoeuvre can be carried out in clear visual conditions. - 2) Response to Warnings - Objective: To verify that the pilot properly interprets and responds to warnings. - Criteria: The pilot should demonstrate that he understands the need, without delay: - To initiate a climb in the manner specified by the operator, and - To maintain the climb until visual verification can be made that the aircraft will clear the terrain or obstacle ahead, or until above the appropriate sector safe altitude (if certain as to the location of the aircraft with respect to terrain) even if the GPWS warning stops.
-If, subsequently, the aircraft climbs up through the sector safe altitude but the visibility does not allow the crew to confirm that the terrain hazard has ended, checks should be made to verify the location of the aircraft and to confirm that the altimeter subscale settings are correct. - Also, and when the workload permits, the crew should notify the controller of the new position and altitude/flight level, and what the commander intends to do next. - The manner in which the climb should be made will reflect the type of aircraft and the method specified by the aircraft manufacturer (but reflected in the operations manual) for performing the escape manoeuvre.
-Essential aspects will include the need for an increase in pitch attitude, selection of maximum thrust, confirmation that external sources of drag (e.g. spoilers / speedbrakes) are retracted, and respect of the stick shaker or other indication of eroded stall margin. - GPWS warnings must never be ignored.
+- A. To initiate action required to correct the condition that has caused GPWS to issue the caution and to be prepared to respond to a warning if this should follow. - B. If a warning does not follow the caution, to notify the controller of the new position, heading and/or altitude/flight level of the aircraft, and what the commander intends to do next. - C. The proper response to a caution might require the pilot: - (a) To reduce a rate of descent and/or to initiate a climb; - (b) To regain an ILS glide path from below, or to inhibit a glide path signal if an ILS is not being flown; - (c) To select more flap, or to inhibit a flap sensor if the landing is being conducted with the intent that the normal flap setting will not be used; - (d) To select gear down; - (e) To initiate a turn away from the terrain or obstacle ahead and towards an area free of such obstructions if a forward looking terrain display indicates this to be a good solution and the entire manoeuvre can be carried out in clear visual conditions. - (ii) Response to Warnings

+Objective: To verify that the pilot properly interprets and responds to warnings.

+Criteria: The pilot should demonstrate that he/she understands the need, without delay:

+- A. To initiate a climb in the manner specified by the operator, and - B. To maintain the climb until visual verification can be made that the aircraft will clear the terrain or obstacle ahead, or until above the appropriate sector safe altitude (if certain as to the location of the aircraft with respect to terrain) even if the GPWS warning stops.
+If, subsequently, the aircraft climbs up through the sector safe altitude, but the visibility does not allow the crew to confirm that the terrain hazard has ended, checks should be made to verify the location of the aircraft and to confirm that the altimeter subscale settings are correct, - C. Also, and when the workload permits, the crew should notify the controller of the new position and altitude/flight level, and what the commander intends to do next.

+- D. The manner in which the climb should be made will reflect the type of aircraft and the method specified by the aircraft manufacturer (but reflected in the operations manual) for performing the escape manoeuvre.
+Essential aspects will include the need for an increase in pitch attitude, selection of maximum thrust, confirmation that external sources of drag (e.g. spoilers/speed brakes) are retracted, and respect of the stick shaker or other indication of eroded stall margin. - E. GPWS warnings must never be ignored.
 However, the pilot's response may be limited to that appropriate for a caution only if the aeroplane is being operated by day in clear visual conditions, and it is immediately obvious to the pilot that the aircraft is in no danger in respect of its configuration, proximity to terrain or current flight path.

+5.3 Initial Evaluation of GPWS Operations This could be done as part of an initial type of endorsement course.
+The following should be addressed.